DanielMaritim/video-in-html/README.md

 The HTML5 <video> element specifies a standard way to embed a video in a web page.

-  The controls attribute adds video controls, like play, pause, and volume.
+Using the the controls attribute inside the <video> element will add video controls, like play, pause, and volume.